jponge/website/_posts/2024-01-30-the-power-of-conventional-commits.md

 While this might look like a cosmetic change, this message has more structure!

 - `fix` means that the change is a bug-fix.
-Other common types can be `feat` (feature), `docs` (documentation updates), `refactor` (refactoring), etc. In fact, you can create your own conventions around it, although the [Angular conventions](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) are both widely accepted and complete.
+Other common types can be `feat` (feature), `docs` (documentation updates), `refactor` (refactoring), etc. In fact, you can create your own conventions around it, although the [Angular conventions](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) are both widely accepted and fairly complete.
 - The `operators` scope gives more context: the fix applies to some _"operators"_ area of the code base.
 Scoping is optional, though.
 - The rest of the first line gives a quick summary.
 - The body provides details, as before.
 - The footers can be used to reference issues, pull-requests, specifications, process sign-offs... actually anything that would make sense for a tool to extract as a commit metadata.

-The structure of a commit message is as simple as:
+The structure of a *conventional commit* message is as simple as:

 ```
 <type>[optional scope]: <description>